-Carol Homden updated the Board on the work the National Recruitment and Matching Forum has carried out on adopter sufficiency using real-time data.
-The conclusion from this is that recruitment that is lower than we need it to be, and that there should be national messages addressing this. - Alex met with Kevin, Kathryn and Ross about a forecasting model which gives a slightly more positive forecast based on the rate of withdrawal.
-This is to be built into a model and reported back to the NRFM and will then be shared with the regional Chairs and the ALB.
+Carol Homden updated the Board on the work the National Recruitment and Matching Forum has carried out on adopter sufficiency.
+Analysts have since met to agree some assumptions for future forecasting of adopter sufficiency; a model will be developed for discussion by the NRMF and presentation to the ALB ACTION: ALB management service to coordinate further work to develop a model for forecasting adopter sufficiency, and test this with the NRMF, by the next meeting of the ALB.

-The question is not just about how we recruit more children, but also how we make the recruited adopters available to the children.

-Alex Wylde talked through a draft of the data narrative.
+Alex Wylde presented a draft data narrative.
 It is set in two parts, firstly the summary that highlights the key trends, and the second part is the detail of the key statistics.
-This asks the questions of how the Board wants to use the data narrative.

-There were some comments that, while the narrative does recognise the variability of Local Authorities, it does not consider that variability is an issue throughout the system.
+Suggestions from discussion were: While the narrative does recognise the variability of Local Authorities, it does not consider that variability is an issue throughout the system.

+We should draw on the best available data from all parts of the system including Cafcass and MoJ where appropriate.

-Carol wants us to take a 7-year-view.
-The growth we’ve seen has not just been the slow of children, but also the stock of children has reduced- and that more children were adopted this year than were adopted 7 years ago- we are looking at the decline in numbers the wrong way.
-The problem is the rise in SGOs.
+The long view is important: more children were adopted this year than were adopted 7 years ago A longer view gives greater visibility to trends driven by changes in the system or the wider landscape – for example of the development and increased usage of SGOs.

 The narrative must focus on the attitudes and behaviours that the Board wants to address.

-Action: Anthony to provide Alex with relevant Cafcass data to include in the ALB narrative
+ACTION: Anthony to provide Alex with relevant Cafcass data to include in the ALB narrative

+ACTION: Alex to amend the data narrative and circulate to the Board for approval

 SCORECARDS

-As DFE has committed to score cards for RAAs, they wanted to put two questions to the board; are scorecards effective?
-What should they focus on?

-The minister is committed to having scorecards.

-LAs and RAAs will only find scorecards useful if they are published within reasonable time.
+Amy Sullivan from DfE asked the ALB some questions to inform the redesign of scorecards for Regional Adoption Agencies.
+The following points were made in discussion:LAs and RAAs will only find scorecards useful if they are published within reasonable time.

 Mark points out that the averaging out of timeliness is unhelpful